KSAH-42/RabbitOM/README.md

 * ⚠️ COMING REFACTORY: the RtspClient class WILL BE REMOVED totally and willbe REPLACED by a better implementation with immutable types and builder, and other nices things

- About thread safety:
+➡️ About thread safety:

 As mentioned below, most of classs are thread safe except sdp classes and rtp classes.
 Rtp sample and frame builder are not thread safe, there are design to be incorporated as a single member on a media pipeline that run a seperate thread.
-In others words theses rtp classes are design to used only inside a thread.
-Any interaction with that, must used marshalling calls instead.
-Synchronized class will be introduce by using something simalar to the proxy pattern that take in the ctor a base class and used internaly a lock with a queue that receive event from subscibption done on the receive object.
-Tests are great, but it may be possible that these class will not be add at this moment, for inheritance refactoring.
-So at this times, it will be added if it it be comes a necessity.
+In others words theses rtp classes are design to be used only inside a thread.
+Any interactions with that, must used marshalling calls instead.
+Synchronized class will be introduce by using something similar to the proxy pattern that take in the ctor a base class and used internaly a lock with a queue that receive event from subscibption handlers hook on the receive object passed into the ctor.
+Tests are successfull, but it may be possible that these class will not be add for the future.
+So at this moment, and for inheritance refactoring reasons theses classes are not present.
+So at this times, nothing of that but it will be added if it it be comes a necessity.

 # How to receive raw rtp packets using the rtsp client ?